hankbusintel/02_trivia_api/starter/backend/README.md

 psql trivia < trivia.psql
 ```

+### Run the migration script by entering following command in terminal
+flask db upgrade

 ### Running the server

-From within the `./src` directory first ensure you are working using your created virtual environment.

-To run the server, execute:
+To run the server, in the backend folder execute:

 ```bash
 flask run --reload